The Lower Brule Sioux Reservation is located in central South Dakota on the western edge of the Missouri River.

 Missouri River Recreation Areas

-Two recreation areas are the on Missouri River.
+Two recreation areas are on the Missouri River.
 From Lower Brule, Iron Nation Recreation Area is 10 minutes west and Little Bend Recreation Area is 9 miles north.
-Both have a boat ramp, dock, fish cleaning table, lighted parking, picnicking areas, and playground equipment.
-In addition Cedar Creek has a primitive boat ramp.
+Each area has a boat ramp, dock, fish cleaning table, lighted parking, picnicking areas, and playground equipment.
+In addition, Cedar Creek has a primitive boat ramp.
 A Recreation Permit is required at all recreation areas as well as to fish along the Missouri River and for ice fishing access (state fishing license is required for non-tribal members).
 This permit is available online for your convenience or may be obtained at the Wildlife Department office.

 Tribal Members Only: May 1-31.
 Please call for more information.